sqrhussain/sign-language-recognition/README.md

 - '/read funcs' is will not run without data (which is not present in this repository for now)
 - './SignRecognizer.m' is the main program currently

 This project was presented as a study for bachelor's degree at Al-Baath University, Syria with my colleagues Majd Akleh and Marsil Zakour

+A viedo illustrating the project in action can be found here https://youtu.be/fse2t9si7go